Bouzidi2/fullstack-angular-map-app/README_student.md

 A header and div were added to describe the company's service to its customers.
 A navigation bar was added to mainscreen.html on lines 19-22.
 The link reference to the About page was added here.
 Controller class was added for the About page to create a path to it.
 -
+Part E: Add a sample inventory appropriate for your chosen store to the application.
+You should have five parts and five products in your sample inventory and should not overwrite existing data in the database.
-Part E: Removed Names, Prices, and Inventory counts from mainscreen.html Parts and Products tables.
+Removed Names, Prices, and Inventory counts from mainscreen.html Parts and Products tables.
 Added deleteALl statements for outsourcedPartRepository, partRepository, and productRepository on lines 58-60.
 Added Outsourced Parts on lines 64-100.
 Added products on lines 109-119.

+Part F: Add a “Buy Now” button to your product list.
+Your “Buy Now” button must meet each of the following parameters:
-Part F: Added 'div' element in mainscreen.html to display success/failure message for purchasing products - lines 24-26.
+Added 'div' element in mainscreen.html to display success/failure message for purchasing products - lines 24-26.
 Added 'td' element to include 'form' element in mainscreen.html to create button for Buy Now. - Lines 98-103.
 Created BuyProductController in controllers folder to accept POST request from html, read productID and use ProductRepository to find the product.
 This controller decreases inventory value by one when product is purchased and generates successful purchase message on mainscreen.
 Will produce failure message if inventory = 0.
 Added lines 3-43 in BuyProductController.java.

-Part G:
+Part G:Modify the parts to track maximum and minimum inventory by doing the following:
+•  Add additional fields to the part entity for maximum and minimum inventory.
+•  Modify the sample inventory to include the maximum and minimum fields.
+•  Add to the InhousePartForm and OutsourcedPartForm forms additional text inputs for the inventory so the user can set the maximum and minimum values.
+•  Rename the file the persistent storage is saved to.
+•  Modify the code to enforce that the inventory is between or at the minimum and maximum value.
 1. In Part.java I added two variables int minInv and int maxInv on lines 31-34.
 In same file, I used IJ to autogenerate getter and setter for both variables on lines 90-104.
 2. In mainscreen.html lines 48-49 I added table headers for max and min inventory.
 In same file, I added table value entry points for min and max inventory, lines 58-59.
 3. In BootStrapData.java I included max and min fields by adding lines 71-72, 80-81, 89-90, 98-99, 107-108.